Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 - Coming Soon: "Inside BCDA: How AI Detects Real Vulnerabilities"

 ---

-**The Bottom Line:** BGA discovered 7 critical vulnerabilities through self-evolving exploits that adapt and improve based on execution feedback.
-Generator's probabilistic approach led with 4 discoveries, while BlobGen's iterative refinement and Mutator's surgical precision each contributed their own successes.
-The results suggest that teaching AI to write programs that create exploits, rather than generating static payloads, opens new possibilities for intelligent vulnerability discovery.

 Self-evolving exploits represent a different approach to AI-assisted security research – one where adaptation and learning drive success rather than hoping for perfect initial generation.